Electricity Laws and Incentives in New Jersey

 For more information about New Jersey’s NEVI planning process, see the New Jersey Department of Environmental Protection Infrastructure Investment and Jobs Act website.
 To review New Jersey’s NEVI plan, see the Joint Office State Plans for EV Charging website.

-The New Jersey Board of Public Utilities’ (NJBPU) EV Tourism Program offers grants to local businesses and municipalities for the purchase of up to six Level 2 and two direct current fast charging (DCFC) stations for installation at New Jersey tourism sites and landmarks.
-Level 2 EV charging stations are eligible for grants of up to $5,000, and DCFC are eligible for grants of up to $50,000.
+The New Jersey Board of Public Utilities’ (NJBPU) EV Tourism Program offers grants to local businesses and municipalities for the purchase of up to six Level 2 and two direct current (DC) fast chargers for installation at New Jersey tourism sites and landmarks.
+Level 2 EV charging stations are eligible for grants of up to $5,000, and DC fast chargers are eligible for grants of up to $50,000.
 Eligible sites include boardwalks, parks, attractions, and overnight lodging establishments.
 For more information, including eligibility criteria and funding availability, see the NJBPU EV Incentive Program website.

 Zero Emissions Vehicle (ZEV) Tax Exemption

-ZEVs sold, rented, or leased in New Jersey before October 1, 2024, are exempt from state sales and use tax.
-This exemption does not apply to partial ZEVs, including plug-in hybrid electric vehicles.
-ZEVs that are sold on or after October 1, 2024, and before July 1, 2025, will be subject to a 3.3125% tax.
-ZEVs are defined as vehicles that meet California Air Resources Board zero emission standards for that model year.
+ZEVs that are sold on or after October 1, 2024, and before July 1, 2025, are subject to a 3.3125% tax.
+ZEVs that are sold on or after July 1, 2025, will be subject to a 6.625% tax.
 For a list of qualified ZEVs, see the New Jersey Department of the Treasury ZEV Sales Tax Exemption website.

 To find laws and incentives for other alternative fuels and advanced vehicles, search all laws and incentives.